dzvigelsky/Computational-Multiphysics-with-Python-and-FlexPDE/README.md

 Optimizing for the the maximum allowed Voltage that produces a 100 degree temperature within a multi-morph thermal resonator.

+Generate Raw Data and Plots using `FlexPDE`, and grid-search for maximum voltage using `Python`.

 Given a range of 0.06 [V] to 0.1 [V], the python script output is:

 ```